nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="Paper.svg" alt="Access paper" width="400"/>

 Judge if the publication process should proceed further or not.
-If not, reject the article: scroll down to the "Article status" tab and click on "Reject this article" (highlighted in red)
+If not, reject the article: scroll down to the "Article status" tab and click on "Change article status" then option "Reject this article" (highlighted in red)

 <img src="Reject.svg" alt="Reject" width="400"/>